 Flavored simple syrups are one of the easiest things to make and can really make your drinks and desserts taste amazing for only a little effort.
-This cherry syrup will add so much amazing flavor to any drink.
+This cherry simple syrup will add so much amazing flavor to any drink.

 I make a lot of flavored simple syrups for this reason and because they last in the refrigerator for weeks.
 Any herb or fruit can be added to a base simple syrup.

-I use this simple syrup quite a bit and it really makes the difference in my cocktails, drinks and popsicles!
+I use this simple syrup quite a bit and it really makes a difference in my cocktails, drinks and popsicles!
 You can use frozen fruit or fresh fruit and it will not make a difference in the flavor.

 Both are equally delicious and there is no difference in taste.